What is Ethylene?

-C2H4 is a simplest alkene with chemical name Ethylene.
+C2H4 is the simplest alkene with the chemical name Ethylene.
 It is also called Ethene or Polyethylene or Etileno.
 It is widely used as a plant hormone, as a refrigerant, and as a food additive.

-Polyethylene is a colorless gas which has a sweet odor and taste.
+Ethylene is a colourless gas which has a sweet odour and taste.
 It is flammable and lighter when compared to air.
 When exposed to heat or fire for a long duration, the containers can explode.

 Properties of Ethylene – C2H4